約27分で読めます最終更新:2026年6月

-Perched at 700 meters on the Shimabara Peninsula, a two-hour bus ride from Nagasaki, Unzen Onsen offers one of Kyushu’s most dramatic hot spring experiences.
-The town is built around the Unzen Jigoku (Unzen Hells), a landscape of hissing steam vents and bubbling, sulphur-rich pools that was designated as Japan's first national park in 1934.
+Perched at 700 meters on the Shimabara Peninsula [verified GOOD LUCK TRIP 2026-06-05], a two-hour bus ride from Nagasaki, Unzen Onsen offers one of Kyushu’s most dramatic hot spring experiences.
+The town is built around the Unzen Jigoku (Unzen Hells), a landscape of hissing steam vents and bubbling, sulphur-rich pools that was designated as Japan's first national park on March 16, 1934 [verified Ministry of the Environment 2026-06-05].
 This is not a subtle onsen town; the air is thick with the smell of sulphur, and the milky, acidic waters are so potent they can tarnish silver on contact.
 It’s this very intensity that makes a stay here so memorable.
-The ryokans in Unzen are not just places to sleep; they are gateways to understanding the town's unique geology, poignant history, and therapeutic culture.
+The ryokans in Unzen are not just places to sleep — they are gateways to understanding the town's unique geology, poignant history, and therapeutic culture.
 From historic lodges to contemporary retreats, each inn offers a distinct perspective on this powerful volcanic landscape.

 Why Unzen Onsen for Your Ryokan Stay

 Staying in Unzen is an immersion in both natural power and profound history.
 The town's hot spring water is a rare sulphate-chloride blend, highly acidic and prized for its therapeutic properties.
 This geothermal activity is the town's lifeblood, heating the baths of every ryokan.
 But the landscape holds a darker past.
-In the 1620s, during the Tokugawa Shogunate's persecution of Christians, these boiling springs were used for torture.
-A monument near the entrance to the Unzen Jigoku (Unzen Hells) commemorates the 33 martyrs who died here, adding a layer of historical gravity to the scenic walking trails.
+The first recorded martyrdom at the Unzen Hells took place on February 28, 1627 [verified Kirishtan.com 2026-06-05], when Tokugawa-era authorities pioneered the use of boiling spring water as a torture method.
+A monument near the entrance to the Unzen Jigoku (Unzen Hells) commemorates the 33 Christians martyred between 1627 and 1631 [verified Unzen Tourist Association 2026-06-05], adding a layer of historical gravity to the scenic walking trails.

 Choosing a ryokan in Unzen means selecting your window onto this world.
 Do you want a direct view of the steaming 'hells' from your room?
 Or perhaps a room in a heritage building that hosted foreign dignitaries in the 1930s?
 The town's compact nature means the Jigoku trails are always a short walk away, allowing you to explore the otherworldly terrain by day and retreat to the comfort of your inn for an evening of kaiseki dining and restorative bathing.